The HACU Hispanic Higher Education Research Collective (H3ERC)

 "Hispanic-Serving Institutions in the U.S. Mainland and Puerto Rico: Organizational Characteristics, Institutional Financial Context, and Graduation Outcomes," Anne-Marie Nunez and Diane Elizondo (July 2012).

-"The Latino/a Health Professions Pipeline: An Overview," Mayra Olivares-Urueta (July 2012).
+"The Latino/a Health Professions Pipeline: An Overview," Mayra Olivares-Urueta (July 2012)."Lost Among the Data: A Review of Latino First Generation College Students," Nicole Alia Salis Reyes and Amaury Nora (July 2012).

 "Leading the 21st Century Demographic: Multi Context Theory and Latina/o Leadership," Fernando Valle and Cristobal Rodriguez (July 2012).